PKU-Alignment/omnisafe/README.md

 # OmniSafe

-OmniSafe is a comprehensive and trustworthy benchmark for safe reinforcement learning, covering a multitude of SafeRL domains, and delivering a new suite of testing environments.
+OmniSafe is a comprehensive and trustworthy benchmark for safe reinforcement learning, covering a multitude of SafeRL domains and delivering a new suite of testing environments.

-The simulation environment around OmniSafe and a series of reliable algorithm implementations will help the SafeRL research community easier to replicate and improve the excellent work already done, while also helping to facilitate the validation of new ideas and new algorithms.
+The simulation environment around OmniSafe and a series of reliable algorithm implementations will help the SafeRL research community easier to replicate and improve the excellent work already done while also helping to facilitate the validation of new ideas and new algorithms.

 --------------------------------------------------------------------------------